bengrunfeld/battleship-api/README.md

 | `curl -X PUT -H 'Content-Type: application/json' --data '{"x":0, "y":1}' http://localhost:3000/battleship` | `{"message":"hit"}` |

 Note that on Windows, these commands have been tested in the CMD shell.
 They will not run as shown in PowerShell.

+### Getting Started

+1. This problem was built and tested with Node version 6.3.1
+2. You should have received an email with a repo url.
+Clone this repo
+3. `cd` into your local directory copy
+4. `npm install`
+5. `npm test`

 ### Other Notes